 Regarding filtration, I would recommend a Matten filter (or any other similar).
 You can read my article to learn more about it “The Best Filtration System for Breeding Shrimp”.

 Vampire shrimp prefer pH variations from 6.6 to 7.1.
-It corresponds to dry and rainy season in their natural habitat.
-They thrive in warm temperature (anywhere between 22 – 28°C (~70°F – 88°F).
+It corresponds to the dry and rainy season in their natural habitat.
+They thrive in warm temperatures (anywhere between 22 – 28°C (~70°F – 88°F).
 They do not tolerate temperatures as low as the temperatures that most dwarf shrimp enjoy.